Laryngopharyngeal Reflux (LPR)

 - Monitoring Symptoms: Keeping a diary of symptoms and potential trigger foods or activities can help identify patterns and prevent flare-ups.

-- Regular Follow-ups: Periodic check-ups with a healthcare provider to monitor the condition and adjust treatment as necessary.
+- Regular Follow-ups: Periodic check-ups with your ENT specialist to monitor the condition and adjust treatment as necessary.

 Medical Teaching